-In addition, we examine a network with a fixed number of clients (n = 8) and vary the proportion of fair/ misbehaving stations.
+In addition, we examine a network with a fixed number of clients (n = 8) and vary the proportion of fair/misbehaving stations.
 The attempt rate and throughput of one client within each category is shown in Fig. 13 when the AP operates with and without the proposed policing scheme.
-Also shown in the figure is the maximum achievable fair attempt rate as computed by our algorithm, which is largely the same irrespective of the number of selfish clients in the WLAN.
-These results further confirm the effectiveness of our scheme in the presence of several misbehaving stations.
+The obtained results further confirm the effective-ness of our approach in the presence of several misbehaving stations.